nlesc-nano/MLFF_QD/README.md

 ```bash
 python -m mlff_qd.training.fine_tuning --config input_file.yaml
 ```
-The postprocessing part of the code, requieres also to install the following packages: plotly, kneed-
+The postprocessing part of the code, requieres also to install the following packages: plotly, kneed.

 ## Extract Training Metrics from TensorBoard Event Files